 He’s also capable of great tenderness.
 He can be ‘so kind and so human and so gentle’, particularly when rescuing women.
 As one of those he comforts says: ‘I feel as if I had a big Newfoundland dog with me.’
 At other times, there are different canine comparisons to be made: ‘Hanaud’s look, very bright and watchful and more than a little inhuman, was just the look of a good retriever dog when his master brings out a gun.’

-He laughs ‘inordinately’ at his own jokes, he smokes pungent black cigarettes, taken from a blue pack (not a cigarette case), with the occasional cigar after meals, and he has a very un-French attitude towards food, taking just a quarter of an hour for lunch.
+He laughs ‘inordinately’ at his own jokes, he smokes pungent black cigarettes, drawn from a blue pack (not a cigarette case), with the occasional cigar after meals, and he has a very un-French attitude towards food, taking just a quarter of an hour for lunch.
 And then there are those ‘dreadful distortions of the English language’.

 To serve as sidekick to Hanaud, Mason gives us the almost equally absurd Julius Ricardo, ‘a retired tea-broker from Mincing Lane’.
 (Mincing Lane, in the City of London, was at the time the heart of the world’s tea and spice trade.
 Given Ricardo’s age, he may well have known Paul Bultitude of Vice Versa.)